Tom Morga: Career

 Morga began stunt work in the mid-1970s.
 He later began working as a stunt double for Patrick Duffy in Man from Atlantis.
 Since then, Morga has doubled for several actors in feature films and television.
 His work also includes stunt and non-stunt acting roles in numerous Star Trek films and television episodes.
 However he only received credit for a very little number of his appearances.

-Jason Voorhees, Roy Burns, Leatherface and Michael Myers
+Jason Voorhees, Leatherface and Michael Myers

 In 1985, Morga portrayed Jason Voorhees in Friday the 13th: A New Beginning during Tommy's hallucinations except for the opening dream sequence where he was played by stuntman John Hock who was personally selected by him to fill-in during his absence.
 He also stunt-doubled for Dick Wieand, who played Jason's imposter Roy Burns during the film playing him in almost all masked scenes except for a few filmed with Hock.
 He portrayed Leatherface in the bridge scene of The Texas Chainsaw Massacre 2.
 He also portrayed Michael Myers in the first half of Halloween 4: The Return of Michael Myers, but was ultimately replaced by George P. Wilbur.
+In 2009, he appeared in a documentary film His Name Was Jason: 30 Years of Friday the 13th.
+In 2013, he was interviewed in a documentary film Crystal Lake Memories: The Complete History of Friday the 13th.